-4 (Early Series) SEVERAL SHAPES ?
+4 (Early Series) SEVERAL SHAPES !

 4 (Early Series?)
 More shapes!

-Several pieces with other shapes are also recorded incised
+Pieces with other shapes are also recorded incised

-4. All are unsigned but unquestionably from Premier Pottery.
-Perhaps they are just mistakes (mistakes did happen - click
+4. The explanation is unknown.
+All are unsigned but unquestionably from Premier Pottery.
+Perhaps some could be just mistakes?
+Mistakes did happen - see

 Small dimpled pot, wide mouth with collar, no flare.